tomka88/frontend-nanodegree-mobile-portfolio/README.md

   - moved var elem outside of the for loop
   - created movingPizzas variable and moved it outside of the for loop

+##Building the project
+running `gulp` builds the optimised version of the in the dist folder

 -----------------------